songej/youtube_section_repeat/PRIVACY_POLICY.md

     2. Clicking this button will safely remove the oldest section data from your storage.

 -   To Remove All Data and Settings:
     1. Uninstalling the Extension will automatically and permanently remove all of its locally stored data.
+(This is the only step needed for most users.
+The synced privacy key will no longer have any effect.)
     2. The synced privacy key can be cleared from your Google Account by navigating to `chrome://sync`, but this is an advanced step and typically not necessary.

 ## 6. Data Security